Provisdom/boot-lambda/README.md

 ## Options

 See http://docs.aws.amazon.com/cli/latest/reference/lambda/index.html#cli-aws-lambda
-for a list of options
+for a more detailed list of options and what they do.

 ## License